Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Basic concentration inequalities

 \subsection{The Azuma--Hoeffding inequality}

-The Azuma--Hoeffding inequality\footnote{The Azuma--Hoeffding inequality is also known as Azuma's inequality.
-Since we refer to it numerous times in this chapter, we will just call it Azuma's inequality for the sake of brevity.}, stated in Theorem~\ref{theorem: Azuma's concentration inequality} below, is a useful concentration inequality for bounded-difference martingales.
-It was proved by Hoeffding \cite{Hoeffding} for independent bounded random variables, followed by a discussion on sums of dependent random variables; and was later generalized by Azuma \cite{Azuma} to the more general setting of bounded-difference martingales.
+The Azuma--Hoeffding inequality, stated in Theorem~\ref{theorem: Azuma--Hoeffding inequality} below, is a useful concentration inequality for bounded-difference martingales.
+It was proved by Hoeffding \cite{Hoeffding} for sums of independent and bounded random variables, followed by a discussion on sums of dependent random variables.
+This inequality was later generalized by Azuma \cite{Azuma} to the more general setting of bounded-difference martingales.
 The proof of the Azuma--Hoeffding inequality that we present below is a nice concrete illustration of the general approach outlined in the beginning of this section.
-Moreover, we will have many occasions to revisit this proof in order to obtain various refinements of the original Azuma--Hoeffding bound.
+Moreover, we will have many occasions to revisit this proof in order to obtain various refinements of the Azuma--Hoeffding inequality.